sudheermuthyala/terraform-/08-terraform-provisioners/03-local-exec-provisioners/README.md

 - This Invoke a process on the machine running terraform, Not on the resource.

 ## Review The Local-exec Provisioner code
-- we will create one provisioner during crea
+- we will create one provisioner during creation time